Do you usually reach for the salt shaker at the dinner table? Do you find that you crave salty snacks but are afraid of high blood pressure?

 How Much Is Too Much?

 If you like to drink a cold, sweet soda with your salty popcorn at the movies, you've experienced first hand how salt, which is contractive, makes you crave expansive sweets.
 So if you crave sweets, it could be a sign that you consume too much salt.
-To learn more about expansive vs. contractive foods, read: A Review of the 7 Key Healthy Eating Principles as You Approach 2007.
+To learn more about expansive vs. contractive foods, read: A Review of the 7 Key Healthy Eating Principles.

 Also, some people are very sensitive to sodium, while others (especially endurance athletes) need more salt to function.
 In general, men need more than women, and children need the least of all.